-Whether any 'back lanes' that are proposed are appropriately designed and of an appropriate scale (in terms of their width and the number of units they serve) to ensure that they will provide a 'back lane' character and will function effectively and not result in adverse effects in terms of safety and amenity.
+Whether any 'back lanes' that are proposed are appropriately (f) designed and of an appropriate scale (in terms of their width and the number of units they serve) to ensure that they will provide a 'back lane' character and will function effectively and not result in adverse effects in terms of safety and amenity.
 The Council expects back lanes to be between 5m and 6m wide, depending on the number of units serviced.
 The Council would not normally approve a back lane which serves more than 8 units per entrance but, rather, expects 'lanes' of such a scale to be developed as a public street with greater width, footpaths, and an active street frontage.
 For example; the Council would not expect a back lane to run the entire way through a 100m block but, rather, a lane may provide rear access to part of the block or the block itself may be reduced in length in order to enable it to be dissected by a narrow back lane, for its full length (with an entrance at either end).

-Refer also to Rule 14.2.4.1(iv) in regard to access widths, to Section D for a definition of "back lanes", and to the illustrative diagram entitled "Typical back lane (plan view)" in Assessment matter 12.26.4.5 (vi)(d) for further explanation of vehicle crossings directly off the mainstreet and avoiding, where possible, any deliveries or servicing from the main street.
-The Council expects this to be achieved through the provision of rear lanes which provide vehicular access to both service areas and to carparking or through vehicle crossings being shared between properties wherever possible.
+Refer also to Rule 14.2.4.1(iv) in regard to access widths, to Section D for a definition of "back lanes", and to the illustrative diagram entitled "Typical back lane (plan view)" in Assessment matter 12.26.4.5 (vi)(d) for further explanation

+- (g) Whether, in the MDR (mixed use precinct), the impact of commercial activities on the safety and efficiency of the main arterial road have been mitigated through minimising the number of vehicle crossings directly off the mainstreet and avoiding, where possible, any deliveries or servicing from the main street.
+The Council expects this to be achieved through the provision of rear lanes which provide vehicular access to both service areas and to carparking or through vehicle crossings being shared between properties wherever possible. - (h) The building's contribution to the creation of an active street frontage.